 Who Experiences Loneliness?

-A recent article published in October, 2019 found that loneliness peaks at three key ages.
+A recent article published in October, 2019 found that feelings of isolation peak at three key ages.
 People report experiencing more moderate to severe forms of loneliness during:

 - the late 20s.